lhanson/cognition-caps/README.md

   {:type cap :changed-field "price" :old-value "25" :date-changed "2011-02-01"}.
   The same could apply to other items as well.
 * Map all old URLs into the new application.
+  - Include a series of old url-titles as the title can change multiple times
+  - If/when an item is renamed, it cannot be renamed to a name that a different item has owned in the past so 301 redirects converge on the unique items
 * [Optimize images](http://code.google.com/speed/page-speed/docs/payload.html#CompressImages)
 * Implement all recommendations given by Chrome's PageSpeed extension.